| Drilling Down Newsletter # 16 -

 a while.
 She's tardy in scheduling her session.
 I should

+call her and find out when she is coming in.
 The owner of Salon A is practicing CRM.
 High value customers

 have been identified, and a change in the behavior of one of these customers has been detected.
 This situation